-When school re-opens in September, we expect that most students will return to in-person classes on campus, but that some students will need to participate in our classes remotely.
-Williston will therefore modify our learning model into a blended one for the 2020-21 academic year, combining the best of traditional classroom learning with the best of digital-course delivery.
+During the 2020-21 school year, we expect that most students will return to in-person classes on campus, but that some students will need to participate in our classes remotely.
+Williston will therefore modify our learning model into a blended one, combining the best of traditional classroom learning with the best of digital-course delivery.
 Our approach will be to de-densify in-person learning spaces to maintain both safe distancing, and robust, engaged learning.
 Face-to-face time will be used to connect, listen, and promote conversation and community.
 Students who will be engaging in class activities from a distance will be integrated into the face-to-face environment through collaborative technologies such as Zoom and OneNote.

 We have modified our daily schedule to address a variety of new priorities.
 We have developed an innovative new rotation to our class schedule to ensure that all students, either in person or online, can maximize their synchronous engagement with teachers and peers.
 You will notice that all blocks, A through G, meet for two 45-minute and four 75-minute periods each cycle (or six blocks per cycle).
 These blocks have been balanced between morning and afternoon (EST) to ensure that students in different times zones still have equitable access to synchronous activities.
 This new schedule also includes fewer transitions and contact groups each day, increased time between classes to implement cleaning and passing protocols, and a re-structured lunch period to allow for smaller groups to access dining services.
 We have also made the decision to continue to offer yearlong courses, because this offers the strongest pedagogical structure for academic continuity, particularly in courses that build from year to year, such as math and language.

-This summer, Williston faculty are receiving extra training and are practicing new classroom strategies that will allow all students—in person and remote—to engage with the teacher and with one another.
-For example, teachers will use OneNote as their white board, so that all students can see the teacher’s notes as they are updated live.
-Teachers will also include students in the classroom on Zoom calls when group work is used.
-Other class periods will be recorded (as appropriate to the content and activities of the meeting) and shared with students at a distance.
-We are confident that our technological ecosystem and our faculty’s longstanding experience with Microsoft Surfaces in the classroom will offer a rigorous and supportive learning environment for all students, and we very much look forward to welcoming students back to school, whether they join us on campus, or learn remotely at home.
+This summer, Williston faculty received extra training in new classroom strategies that will allow all students—in person and remote—to engage with the teacher and with one another.
+For example, teachers are using OneNote as their white board, so that all students can see the teacher’s notes as they are updated live.
+Teachers also include students in the classroom on Zoom calls when group work is used.
+Other class periods are recorded (as appropriate to the content and activities of the meeting) and shared with students at a distance.
+Our technological ecosystem and our faculty’s longstanding experience with Microsoft Surfaces in the classroom offer a rigorous and supportive learning environment for all students.

 Other Classroom Protocols